ajits-github/Machine_Learning_Concepts_without_libraries/README.md

    - Can you manually code the forward and backward pass of a simple neural network?
    - How would you implement various activation functions like ReLU, Sigmoid, and Tanh?

+32. **SVM**:
+   - How would you solve the quadratic programming problem inherent to SVMs?
+   - Implement the soft-margin SVM conceptually.

 Remember, when implementing these from scratch, you won't have the optimizations provided by libraries like Scikit-learn or TensorFlow, so they might not be as efficient.
 However, the knowledge gained from this exercise is immensely valuable.
 Always compare the results of your custom implementations with established libraries to ensure correctness!